Do you want to move from Shopify to WooCommerce?

 Unfortunately, Shopify does not provide an easy way to export data to a WordPress-supported format.

 There are some Shopify to WooCommerce migration services, but they charge a fortune to do the work for you.
 Their pricing for full migration varies based on the number of products, customers, orders, and other factors.

 So we built an easy importer tool to help you do the Shopify to WooCommerce migration for free.

-That being said, let’s take a look at how you can move Shopify to WooCommerce without hiring an expensive migration service.
+That being said, let’s take a look at how you can move from Shopify to WooCommerce without hiring an expensive migration service.

 Step 1.
 Setting Up WooCommerce

 Before migrating your Shopify store to WooCommerce, you’ll need to install and set up WooCommerce.

 We recommend using Bluehost.
-They are one of the largest WooCommerce hosting company and officially recommended by WordPress and WooCommerce.
+They are one of the largest WooCommerce hosting company and officially recommended by WordPress.org and WooCommerce.

 They have agreed to offer WPBeginner users a generous discount with free domain name and an SSL certificate.
 Basically, you can get started for $2.75 per month.

-After signing up for your hosting account, Bluehost will automatically install WordPress for you.
+After signing up for a hosting plan, Bluehost will automatically install WordPress for you.
 You can access the WordPress dashboard from your hosting account dashboard.

 Simply click the ‘Log in to WordPress’ button.